Linguistics 001 Lecture 4 A Biological Perspective

-For another thing, increased brain size normally translates to increased
+For another thing, increased brain size normally translates

 Instead, full-term human infants are in fact born "premature" by the standards of the rest of the animal kingdom.
 In fact, since development is slowed down after birth as well, human infants are not as mature as new-born chimps until they are a year old or more.
 Taking care of these "premature" infants imposes considerable burdens on human parents, and especially on the mother, during the first year of life.

 This is a key question: what was the source of selective pressure?

 Before trying to answer it -- and all answers are speculative ones -- let's look at some background.

 A "forest of symbols" -- the cybernetic imperativeSignals are everywhere -- for those who can understand them.